The type of food you buy, and where you place it, can have a huge effect on your eating habits.

 2.- GET ORGANISED: Go over your fridge contents once a week.
 Take out what you didn’t use and take a quick inventory of what you have.
 This will help you shop better, make healthier choices, and save money on your next store visit.
 Find a place for each item and keep putting them in their assigned place after each use.
 If you want to be ultra-organised (and make it look extra pretty), use clear plastic bins for more visibility and label them what is inside (“Snacks,” “Condiments,” “Meat,” etc.).

 3.- PRESERVE YOUR FOOD: Where you place the food matters.
 The fresher the food, the higher its nutritional value + longer shelf life, reducing waste.

 - Vegetables need humidity and lower temperatures, that is why I would recommend finding a refrigerator that provides food preservation technologies that regulate temperature slightly above 32°F (0°C), as food stays fresher longer when stored just slightly above freezing point.

 - Meats, Cheese and Dairy products should be stored covered in the drawers where the temperature is lower (32°F) and low humidity.

 - Seafood should be stored at 28°F in a dry/low humidity drawer.

-4.- LABEL, LABEL, LABEL: According to The Home Edit “Labeling helps identify the contents of your drawer or bin, and also helps you easily put away groceries.”
+LABEL, LABEL, LABEL: According to The Home Edit “Labelling helps identify the contents of your drawer or bin, and also helps you easily put away shopping.”
 To add permanent labels, they recommend a paint marker.
-For labeling something like cook times or expiration dates, you can use a chalk marker so that you can easily remove it.
+For labelling something like cook times or expiration dates, you can use a chalk marker so that you can easily remove it.